This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Rough play is the norm.

-- Grabbing cheeks, necks, scruff, faces is all part of the game.
+- Grabbing cheeks, necks, scruff, and faces is all part of the game.

 - Growling noises while showing teeth is commonplace.